-Join Peggy Fisher for an in-depth discussion in this video Functional programming, part of Foundations of Programming: Discrete Mathematics.
+Join Peggy Fisher for an in-depth discussion in this video Functional programming, part of Programming Foundations: Discrete Mathematics.

 - [Voiceover] What are Functional Programming Languages?
 Functional Programming Languages use functions, not objects or procedures.
 Functions are the fundamental building blocks of a program.
 It allows the user to take on complex, real world tasks.
 SML, or Standard Machine Language, is an example of a Functional Programming Language.
 It is based on the model of evaluating expressions, as opposed to the model of executing sequences of commands, found in Imperative Languages.